vuki656/package-info.nvim/README.md

         },
     },
-    autostart = true -- Whether to autostart when `package.json` is opened package_manager = `yarn` -- Can be `npm` or `yarn`.
+    autostart = true -- Whether to autostart when `package.json` is opened hide_up_to_date = true -- It only shows outdated versions as virtual text package_manager = `yarn` -- Can be `npm` or `yarn`.
 Used for `delete`, `upgrade` etc...
 }
 ```